r-transit/tidytransit/README.md

 4. Mapping stops and routes using `gtfsr`
 -----------------------------------------

-**NOTE:** *Github does not allow javascript.
-As a result, we use static PNG pictures as placeholders for what are actually interactive `leaflet` maps.
-If you build the vignette or run the codes in R, these `leaflet` maps should be built automatically.*

 The `gtfsr` has mapping functions designed to help users quickly map spatial data that is found within most GTFS feeds.
 These functions input `gtfs` objects and then map the desired datum or data (stop, route, route networks).